altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal oil in the link~ "NULL::I saw how Alice made the serum.
+I understand it.
-I understand it - it forced a human to have thoughts it couldn't otherwise have.
+It forced a human to have thoughts it couldn't otherwise have.
 Thoughts that have invited...
 That."
 ~Robert knew the sound of perfect disgust then~